This is a partial transcript from Hannity & Colmes, January 16, 2003, that has been edited for clarity.

 WILLIAMS: But Sean, you can't say that Republicans have never flip flopped on an issue.
 Come on.

 HANNITY: Let me give you an example here.
 Wesley Clark, as critical he's been.
-And I know we're waiting for him in New Hampshire.
+And I know we're waiting for him in New Hampshire (search).
 But as critical as he's been about the war in Iraq, now we discover that this is a guy made the case that in fact Saddam had chemical and biological weapons, was pursuing nuclear weapons, that he's unpredictable, that this problem cannot wait, cannot be postponed, the president has to act now.
 And now he takes the position because the president acted he's reckless.
 How do you reconcile those statements?

 WILLIAMS: Well, first of all, let me just say that he has a position in terms of what Ed Gillespie and the Republicans did in releasing so many of those documents.
 In fact, the whole statements were not released in many cases.
 Allowing him to make the full case.